Icinga/icinga2/doc/14-features.md

 > **Note**
 >
 > This is a newer alternative to the Elasticsearch Writer above.
 The Elasticsearch Datastream Writer uses
-> Elasticsearch's datastream feature and follows the Elastic Common Schema (ECS), providing better performance
+> Elasticsearch's data stream feature and follows the Elastic Common Schema (ECS), providing better performance
 > and data organization.
 Use this writer for new installations.
 The original Elasticsearch Writer is still
 > available for backward compatibility.
+>
+> OpenSearch: The data stream mode and ECS component template usage differ slightly in OpenSearch.
+The
+> ElasticsearchDatastreamWriter focuses on Elasticsearch compatibility first.
+OpenSearch can ingest the data,
+> but you may need to adapt the installed index/component templates manually (e.g. remove time_series mode if
+> unsupported, adjust mappings).
+The option `manage_index_template` will not work with OpenSearch.

 This feature sends check results with performance data to an [Elasticsearch](https://www.elastic.co/products/elasticsearch) instance or cluster.

 > **Note**
 >
-> This feature requires Elasticsearch to support timeseries datastreams and have the ecs component template installed.
+> This feature requires Elasticsearch to support time series data streams (Elasticsearch 8.x+), and to have the ECS
-> This feature was tested successfully with Elasticsearch 8.12 and 9.0.8.
+> component template installed.
+It was tested successfully with Elasticsearch 8.12 and 9.0.8.

 Enable the feature and restart Icinga 2.